Rear-facing child car seats: the cons

 Tricky to install

-The first tests we carried out on Scandinavian rear-facing Group 1 child car seats revealed that, while they performed satisfactorily in crash tests, they were so difficult to install properly that we couldn’t recommend them.
+While the first Scandinavian rear-facing Group 1 child car seats we tested did OK in our crash tests, they were so difficult to install properly that we couldn’t recommend them.

 Some seats can be big, heavy and hard to install.

 Luckily, things have improved since we first looked at extended rear-facing seats, and we’ve even found some that have become Best Buys.

 But some of them can still be big, heavy and hard to install in your car.
+And this is an issue, because if it’s hard to install, there can be a high risk of doing it wrong.
+An incorrectly installed car seat won’t protect your child as well as it should in a crash.

-We recommend you try any seat in your car – with your child – before buying, as this allows you to check you are happy with the way it fits.
+We recommend you try any seat in your car – with your child – before buying.
+This allows you to check if the seat fits in your car, if your child is happy in the seat, and whether you can still use the passenger seat, or the rest of the back seat fully.

+While the introduction of the i-Size regulations has helped make it easier to keep your child facing rearwards until they’re at least four years old, there are car seats available to keep them rear-facing for much longer.

+The BeSafe iZi Plus, for example, can be used rear-facing until your child reaches 25kg, which is around seven years old.

 Price

-Expect to pay around £300 to £350 for a top-of-the-range extended rear-facing car seat approved to the new i-Size regulation, but some are available from as little as £158.
+Expect to pay up to around £400 for one of the latest extended rear-facing car seats approved to the new i-Size regulation.
+These are approved for use up to 105cm, or around four years old.
+We’ve found some available for much less, though.

-Extended rear-facing seats can seem fairly pricey, but if you work out the overall cost versus how long you’ll use the seat, it can work out to as little as a few pennies a day.
+Extended rear-facing seats can seem fairly pricey.
+But if you work out the overall cost versus how long you’ll use the seat, it can work out as just a few pennies a day.

-We’ve found extended rear-facing car seats that are Best Buys and Don't Buys.
+We’ve found extended rear-facing car seats that are Best Buys, as well as some that are Don't Buys.

-Check our our guide to the best extended rear-facing car seats to find out which are the top three seats
+Check out our guide to the best extended rear-facing car seats and find out which are the top scoring seats from our most recent tests.

 Where to buy?

-Some manufacturers sell car seats through special safety initiative retailers, who will demonstrate the seat for you before you buy.
-This is a good idea, because installing extended rear-facing seats can be complicated and we’d recommend you always get any car seat expertly fitted to you car.

-We don’t recommend buying online because of the poor advice we’ve seen on some sites for parents trying to choose the right seat for their child and their car.
+We don’t recommend buying a car seat online because of the poor advice we’ve seen on some sites and also because we believe it's better to get a car seat expertly fitted into your car.

+This is especially true if you’re considering buying an extended rear-facing seat.
+We know that some can be really tricky to install, so much so that we’ve made some Don’t Buys, despite good crash-test results.

+This may seem crazy, but if a seat can’t be installed correctly, it may not provide full protection for your child if you’re in a crash.

-Older children in particular can often appear squashed in extended rear-facing car seats, as there is limited space to put their legs, but it is worth remembering that children are more flexible than adults and can sit comfortably in cross-legged positions.
+Older children may look squashed in extended rear-facing car seats, because it can seem there is limited space to put their legs, but children are much more flexible than adults and can sit comfortably in cross-legged positions.

 The aim of the car seat is to protect the head, neck and internal organs, which are much harder to heal than broken leg bones.